JunyuanQiu/TerroristData/README.md

 # TerroristData
-This is a data analysis of the GTD（Global Terrorist Database）
+This is a data analysis of the GTD（Global Terrorist Database, Information on more than 200,000 Terrorist Attacks）
 *Data Source: https://start.umd.edu/gtd/*

 GTD Codebook in Chinese: https://wenku.baidu.com/view/6573e3d8763231126fdb1188.html